dillonj0/startup/README.md

 - [x] - done - 20% Application elements.
 Buttons are using bootstrap.
 - [x] - done - 10% Application text content.
 Sans-serif text.
 - [x] - done - 10% Application images.
 Responsive sizing of mallow image; I'm especially proud of the home screen image dynamic sizing.

+## Javascript Deliverable
+[x] Simon Javascript deployed to production environment.
+[x] Startup Javascript application specifications:
+- Scoring information is added to a "database" which is mocked using localStorage to create a score table on the About page that updates each time you play a game.
+- At login, your username is recorded and used during gameplay and in the high score table
+- Mocked database data is injected into the DOM in the score table.
+- Localstorage keeps the username information and player high scores for now.
+- In the future I'm going to have this game work with multiplayer functionality; people on other computers will be able to log in to the same game on their devices.
+When other players "snatch," their scores and mallow sizes will be updated accordingly in the scoreboard.

+[x] Name and contact information displayed in the footer.
+[x] Code pushed to GitHub.
+[x] Code deployed to production environment.